Chinese Thanksgiving and Native American History Month Books

 Here’s another beautiful book by author-illustrator Julie Flett!
 “We All Play” translates to kimêtawânaw in Cree and 我們都是這樣玩 in Chinese, and it’s as joyous as it sounds.

 The simple words and happy illustrations celebrate the natural connection between children, animals, and the Earth.
-The story concludes with children and animals falling asleep after a wonderful day of play.
+The story concludes with children and animals falling asleep after a fun day of play.

 This lighthearted book is a delight to read in Chinese or English for Thanksgiving and year-round.
 The back of the book includes a glossary and pronunciation guide for the Cree words in the text.